developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 -----

 ### II.
 Access Licensing System
-After a licensing agreement is arranged with Zebra or a Zebra reseller, an email will be sent to the licensing company's representative containing user credentials.
+After a licensing agreement is arranged with Zebra or a Zebra reseller, an email containing user credentials will be sent to the licensing company's representative for access to the Zebra Enterprise Software Licensing system.

 * **Log into the [Zebra Enterprise Software Licensing system](https://softwarelicensing.zebra.com/) to:**
 	* Place an order for device licenses (see image)